Christian M. 10 min read

 There are always additional measures that your business can implement to boost security.
 For example, some businesses may opt for additional network security measures like IDS (Intrusion Detection System) and IPS (Intrusion Prevention System), which are more challenging and costly yet useful against sophisticated attackers.

-We could go on and on and on and include extreme measures such as avoiding wireless technologies like 5G or satellite business broadband or even housing any tethered connections like fibre broadband, ADSL or cable broadband in concrete containers to reduce the risk of anyone tampering with physical connections, including any leased lines.
+We could go on and on and on and include extreme measures such as avoiding wireless technologies like mobile business broadband or satellite business broadband or even housing any fibre optic connections like full fibre business broadband or cable broadband in concrete containers to reduce the risk of anyone tampering with physical connections, including any leased line broadband cables.

 💡Business broadband providersAs your traffic is ultimately handled by your broadband company, it is important to choose amongst those that match your business’s security profile.
 Compare business broadband deals and get the cheapest and most secure connection possible.